 The ICOMOS International EPWG was established in 2017, in response to the 2016 ICOMOS Annual Report's call for expansion of the Emerging Professional membership base.
-Nine Resolutions were passed at the 19th ICOMOS General Assembly, in Delhi, India, that constituted the roles and scope of activity undertaken by the EPWG (Resolution 19GA 2017/33 – Emerging Professionals Initiative).
-International and regional teleconferences are organised by the EPWG, to track the progress of ongoing initiatives, share updates, and further engage emerging heritage practioners, in the role of an ICOMOS Working Group.
+Nine resolutions were passed at the 19th ICOMOS General Assembly, in Delhi, India, that constituted the roles and scope of activity undertaken by the EPWG (Resolution 19GA 2017/33 – Emerging Professionals Initiative).
+International and regional teleconferences are organized by the EPWG, to track the progress of ongoing initiatives, share updates, and further engage emerging heritage practitioners, in the role of an ICOMOS Working Group.

 The current Emerging Professional representative on the ICOMOS International Board is Clara Rellensmann (ICOMOS Germany), elected at the General Assembly, in Delhi 2017.

 Image : © ICOMOS - photograph from the General Assembly 2017

 The 18th ICOMOS General Assembly, meeting in Florence, November 2014, unanimously adopted a resolution requesting the Executive Committee to continue to respond to the cultural tragedy in Syria and Iraq by entrusting the ICOMOS Working Group on the Safeguarding of Cultural Heritage in Syria and Iraq, in cooperation with UNESCO and other international and national partners, and with the support of ICORP, to coordinate ICOMOS activities (…) as long as the current conflict and its aftermath will last "

 • Monitoring and Evaluating the Situation